jojofidu/code-crafters-http-java/README.md

    `src/main/java/Main.java`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# My

+- Start server

+- Accept client connections, in Threads (have a Client that is a Runnable?)

+- parse request (Version, Method, Path, Headers, Body)

+- handle request (just like we do)

+- send response (just have a better builder)